Indian mobile retailers' body slams Amazon, phone vendors

-New Delhi, March 2 (IANS) The All India Mobile Retailers Association (AIMRA) has written a letter to Prime Minister Narendra Modi, stressing that Amazon's operations in India should be suspended until a probe into the company is done.
+New Delhi: The All India Mobile Retailers Association (AIMRA) has written a letter to Prime Minister Narendra Modi, stressing that Amazon's operations in India should be suspended until a probe into the company is done.

 AIMRA, a trade union that represents more than 1.5 lakh mobile